logicall/sipq/README.md

 SIPq is an implementation of a test tool for SIP protocol.
 Its ambition is to be a next generation of [SIPp](http://sipp.sourceforge.net/).
 There is for sure a long way to go.
 Since we are not awaiting the rice to be cooked, the primary purpose of it for now is for study, on how to design a SIP stack or test tool.
 If you want to do something serious, go for [SIPp](http://sipp.sourceforge.net/).

 SIPq is designed in mind as a SIP test tool, but components of it are also able to serve as a SIP stack.
-It should be practical to be make it into use to construct a SIP application, since the source codes are organized in [golang](https://golang.org/) packages.
+It should be practical to make it into use to construct a SIP application, since the source codes are organized in [golang](https://golang.org/) packages.

 Welcome any contributions!